Employment Law

 What’s going on?

-Following a brief trade truce, U.S. President Donald Trump announced that his administration will proceed with a 25 per cent tariff on all Canadian goods, effective March 4.
+Following a brief trade truce, U.S. President Donald Trump confirmed that his administration will proceed with a 25 per cent tariff on all Canadian goods (10 per cent on energy), effective March 4.

 SEE ALSO